rust-lang/rust/src/doc/rustc-dev-guide/src/implementing_new_feature.md

 ### Warning Cycles

 In some cases, a feature or bugfix might break some existing programs in some edge cases.
-In that case, you might want to do a crater run to assess the impact and possibly add a warning cycle, following the [rustc bug-fix procedure].
+In that case, you might want to do a crater run to assess the impact and possibly add a future-compatibility lint, similar to those used for [edition-gated lints](./diag.md#edition-gated-lints).

 ### Stability